Cold coffees are great year round, but when it comes to cold brew vs iced coffee what's the difference?

 When made, it will be iced and will come without milk or foam.
 That’s what makes it different from a cup of coffee left to cool.
 When considering the difference between cold brew and iced coffee, there are quite a few.

-Iced coffee only takes minutes to brew and retains the bitterness and acidity that regular coffee is known for.
+Iced coffee only takes minutes to brew and retains the bitterness and acidity that coffee is known for.

 However, it can sometimes taste diluted.
 It's also best consumed within one day, as that's when the taste is best.